-I love photography, always have.
+I love photography and always have.
 In fact, I still have my original Kodak Tourist II camera from when I was 8 years old!
 I have since graduated to the digital age, which I totally love, and now use a Nikon D5100.
-With a love for photography and the fact I enjoy kayaking I could not ask for a better combination as a recreational choice, Kayak Photography.
+With a love for photography and the fact I enjoy kayaking, I could not ask for a better combination as a recreational choice, Kayak Photography…James

-- Kayaks are easily transported due to the light weight and are able to be launched from almost anywhere.
+- Kayaks are easily transported due to their lightweight and are able to be launched from almost anywhere.

-- There is usually plenty of dry storage space to store photographic equipment
+- There is often plenty of dry storage space to store photographic equipment.